-IMPORTANT NOTICE: During this Fall 2020 term, COVID-19 has pushed us online for the safety of everyone.
-The use of Canvas (eLearning) will be essential to student success in the course.
+IMPORTANT NOTICE: The use of Canvas (eLearning) will be essential to student success in the course.
+This course will be all virtual.
 Synchronous (in-person online) zoom sessions will be scheduled during the set course meeting times and you will be meeting your discussion sessions with TAs over synchronous zoom sessions.
 Additionally you will watch asynchronous (pre-recorded) lectures with associated quizzes.
-Office hours will be held virtually on Zoom.